To all our ACE families,

 Below is a list of common behavior problems, which a child may exhibit at formal events, followed by suggestions on how to prevent them!

-Formal events can be tricky for all children to successfully maneuver.
+Formal events, and parties, can be tricky for all children to successfully maneuver.
 Holiday events, weddings, bar mitzvahs, graduations and other gatherings can be especially stressful for kids with psychiatric, learning and attention issues.
 By anticipating what might cause behavior problems at formal events, you can make it easier for your child to attend and have a great time.

 Behavior Trigger #1: Restrictive Clothing for kids who are extra-sensitive to clothing textures- or those who are simply miserable wearing things like collars, button-down shirts and pants with elastic waists – dressy attire can be irritating to the point of causing a meltdown.